-The following Arbitration guidance note Produced in partnership with Tim Stephens of Stout Street Chambers provides comprehensive and up to date legal information covering:
+The following Arbitration practice note Produced in partnership with Tim Stephens of Stout Street Chambers provides comprehensive and up to date legal information covering:

 This Practice Note should be read in conjunction with Practice Note: Arbitration in New Zealand—recognition and enforcement of arbitral awards.